-Fedak & Brown LLP Cypress, California February 11, 2019
+Fedak & Brown LLP Cypress, California February 10, 2020

-The following Management's Discussion and Analysis (MD&A) of activities and financial performance of the Indian Wells Valley Water District (District) provides an introduction to the financial statements of the District for the fiscal year ended June 30, 2018.
+The following Management's Discussion and Analysis (MD&A) of activities and financial performance of the Indian Wells Valley Water District (District) provides an introduction to the financial statements of the District for the fiscal years ended June 30, 2019 and 2018.
 We encourage readers to consider the information presented here in conjunction with the basic financial statements and related notes, which follow this section.